redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 to share some configuration like environment variables, while keeping releases independent.
-With the set-up shown here, we're kinda able to offer both - setting common configuration on the `branch-deploy` environment and checking deployment logs on "branch-deploy-`branch-name`" or the PR directly - but it feels a bit hackish.
+With the set-up shown here, we're kinda able to offer both - setting common configuration on the `branch-deploy` environment and checking deployment logs on "branch-deploy-`branch-name`" or on the PR directly - but it feels a bit hackish.
 Let me know if there is a better way of handling this that I've missed!

 ## Other tools to throw in the mix